Linear and nonlinear instability of vortex columns: Introduction

 where the potential $k(r)$ is defined by \eqnb k\coloneqq p n^2 \left( 1 + \frac{a}{n \gamma} + \frac{b}{\gamma^2} + \frac{d}{n^2} \right) , \eqne where \eqnb \eqne We sometimes omit the dependence on $r$ from the notation, although we shall keep in mind that all terms in \eqref{eq_phi}--\eqref{def_of_k} depend on $r>0$, except for $\beta >0$, $n\in \N$, and $\omega\in \C$, which are constants.

 We now summarize the key points of the asymptotics analysis of Leibovich and Stewartson~\cite{ls}.
 They sought a sequence of unstable modes with growth rates $\Im \omega = O(1)$ as $n \to +\infty$ and the wavenumber ratio $\beta = \alpha/n$ is constant.
-For unstable modes to exist, it is necessary that the potential $k$, defined in~\eqref{def_of_k}, be somewhere negative.
+For unstable modes to exist, it is necessary that the real part of the potential $k$, defined in~\eqref{def_of_k}, be somewhere negative.
 It is not obvious that this is possible, due to the presence of the ``$1$'' in the bracket in~\eqref{def_of_k}.
 It is plausible that the terms $a/(n\gamma)$ and $d/n^2$, containing $1/n$, will be negligible compared to $1 + b/\gamma^2$, and we temporarily ignore them.
 (Recall~\eqref{def_of_gamma} that $\gamma = n\Lambda - \omega$.)
-For $b/\gamma^2$ not to be negligible, it is necessary that $\omega = n\Lambda(r_0) + o(n)$ for a value $r_0$.
+For $b/\gamma^2$ not to be negligible, it is necessary that $\omega = n\Lambda(r_0) + o(n)$ as $n\to \infty$, for a value $r_0$.
 Subsequently, we suppose that so that $\omega_{\rm app}$ precisely cancels the $1$.
 In order to maximize the growth rate, it is natural to choose $r_0$ satisfying $b'(r_0) = 0$.
-The non-trivial behavior is concentrated near $r=r_0$, so we Taylor expand the potential around $r_0$: \eqnb k (r) = k_0 + k_2 (r-r_0)^2 + \text{\emph{ lower order terms}} \, , \eqne where the requirement $\Lambda'(r_0) = \gamma'(r_0) = 0$ eliminates the $k_1$ term, and the \emph{lower order terms} may depend on $r$ and $n$.
+The non-trivial behavior is concentrated near $r=r_0$, so we Taylor expand the potential around $r_0$: \eqnb k (r) = k_0 + k_2 (r-r_0)^2 + \text{\emph{remainder}} \, , \eqne where the the \emph{remainder} may depend on $r$ and $n$, and the requirement $b'(r_0)=\Lambda'(r_0) = \gamma'(r_0) = 0$ eliminates the $k_1$ term in the sense that the linear part of the expansion arises only from $p,a,d$ (recall~\eqref{def_of_k}), which can be treated as part of the remainder.
 A direct computation shows that \eqnb k_0 = -i \mu n^2 \frac{2p_0 }{b_0^{1/2}}\, ,\qquad k_2 = in^3 \frac{p_0 \Lambda''(r_0) }{b_0^{1/2}} \, , \eqne where $p_0\coloneqq p(r_0)$, and $\mu$ contains the leading order terms of the $o(1)$ remainder in~\eqref{eq:firstomegaexp}, see Appendix~\ref{app_exp_of_k} for details.
 The main observation of~\cite{ls} is that replacing $k$ in the Rayleigh equation \eqref{eq_phi} by its expansion \eqref{intro_k_expansion} gives the \emph{Weber equation}

 which has solutions that decay at both $r\to \pm \infty$ precisely when